Aravind-Jalda/interview-prep/devops-general/devops-general-q&a.md

 ---

 ## 1. What is DevOps?
-DevOps is a culture and set of practices that combines development and operations teams.
+DevOps is a culture and set of practices that combines development and operations teams...
 The goal is to deliver software faster, more reliably, and with better quality using automation and collaboration.

 ---